mauroservienti/milestone.github.io/_posts/on-working-standing-up-8-years-later.md

 header_image: /img/posts/on-working-standing-up-8-years-later/header.jpg
 title: "On working standing up, 8 years later"
 author: Mauro Servienti
 synopsis: "I started using a standing desk as my default setup eight years ago.
-It's time for a retrospective, to share some learnings, and to see what options the future reserves."
+It's time for a retrospective, to share some learnings, and to see what options the future holds."
 tags:
 - Work environment
 - Standing desk